 What can I do about ulcerative colitis?

-The questions to ask yourself to live the life you deserve
+The questions to ask yourself

 You may not even give it a second thought anymore.
-When friends call and ask you to meet them, you automatically say no because you are afraid of a flare-up of your ulcerative colitis (UC) symptoms.
+When friends call and ask you to meet them, you automatically say "No," because you are afraid of a flare-up of your ulcerative colitis (UC) symptoms.
 Telling yourself it is okay to miss out on places you really want to go is typical for people with UC.
+But there is so much more to life than your UC.

 Never feel at a loss, thanks to the bathroom finder